Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: System Design

-The Embedding Comparator's left-hand sidebar (shown in Figure~\ref{fig:global-system-design}) provides configuration options and interactive global views of the embedding spaces.
-A user begins by selecting a \emph{Dataset}, which specifies the embedding vocabulary, followed by two \emph{Models}, each of which defines the embedding space for that vocabulary (Figure~\ref{fig:global-system-design}A).
-Users can load arbitrarily many models, and by decoupling datasets from models, the Embedding Comparator makes it easy to compare several different models trained with the same vocabulary.
+The Embedding Comparator's left-hand sidebar (Fig.~\ref{fig:system-design}a--e) provides configuration options and interactive global views of the embedding spaces.
+A user begins by selecting a \emph{dataset}, which specifies the embedding vocabulary, followed by two \emph{models}, each of which defines the embedding space for that vocabulary (Fig.~\ref{fig:system-design}a).
+Users can load many models, and by decoupling datasets from models, the Embedding Comparator makes it easy to compare several models with the same vocabulary.

-Beneath each model, the Embedding Comparator shows a \emph{Global Projection} (Figure~\ref{fig:global-system-design}B): a scatter plot that depicts the geometric structure of the model's embedding space, with object names shown in a tooltip on hover.
-As per Design Goal 2, these projections provide valuable context during exploration, and can help reveal interesting global properties such as the presence of distinct clusters.
-We use PCA to perform dimensionality reduction because, as compared to alternatives like t-SNE, it is deterministic and highlights rather than distorts the global structure of the embedding space~\cite{tensorflow-embeddings-doc}.
-However, we provide a modular system design, and users can choose to use alternative dimensionality reduction techniques.
+Beneath each model, the Embedding Comparator shows a \emph{global projection} (Fig.~\ref{fig:system-design}b): a scatter plot that depicts the geometric structure of the model's embedding space, with object names shown in a tooltip on hover.
+Per Design Goal 2, these projections provide valuable context during exploration and help reveal interesting global properties (e.g., distinct clusters).
+Based upon our formative interviews and design goals, we load PCA projections by default because PCA is deterministic (Design Goal 5) and highlights the global structure of the embedding space.
+However, we provide a modular system design, so users can interactively switch to projections computed using PCA, UMAP, or t-SNE via buttons in the sidebar.